martellosecurity/conditions-nodejs/README.markdown

 The project follows semantic versioning.
 See [semver.org](https://semver.org/) for more details.

 ## Conditions
-The basic idea of every condition is to make a very specific assertion returning the input value if the condition passes or throwing an appropriate error if it fails.
+The basic operation of all conditions is to make a very specific assertion returning the input value if the condition passes or throwing an appropriate error if it fails.

 The general function signature is that the input check value comes first, followed by any required configuration and an optional final message parameter.